Best Reciprocating Saw Reviews

 • There’s no regulation mechanism for shoe extension.

-• The LED light can’t be disabled and stays on for some time after the motor stops.
+• The LED light cannot be turned off and remains on for a period of time after the motor has stopped.

 Video Milwaukee 2719-20